Antitrust and competition in Hong Kong

 Philip Morris International

-- Advising Uber in connection with Grab’s highly scrutinised acquisition of Uber’s Southeast Asia operations.
+- Advising Uber on the merger clearance aspects associated with Grab’s acquisition of Uber’s Southeast Asia operations.

-- Representing Hong Kong Telecommunications (HKT) across an array of competition matters, including recently securing a significant victory before the Court of Appeal of Hong Kong against REIT Link, relating to the latter’s anti-competitive practices preventing HKT from accessing buildings.
+- Successfully represented Hong Kong Telecommunications (HKT) before the Court of Appeal of Hong Kong against REIT Link, relating its anti-competitive practices preventing HKT from accessing buildings.

 Herbert Smith Freehills